erwanM974/hibou_label/README.md

 ## Signature Declaration

-The signature of the interaction model is declared in the "@message" and "@lifeline" sections of the .hsf file.
+The signature of the interaction model is declared in the "@message" and "@lifeline" sections of the ".hsf" file.
 It suffices then to list the different message names and lifeline names that will be used in the model.

 For instance, in the example above (which you can find in the "examples" folder), we have the following: